 Disabled persons bus pass

 Applications are made electronically while you wait and the adviser will take a digital photo.
-Your bus pass will be valid for a maximum of 5 years and will be issued by post direct to your home address usually within 21 working days.
+Your bus pass will be valid for up to 1 to 5 years and will be issued by post direct to your home address usually within 21 working days.

 - one proof of residence i.e. Council Tax / utility bill, bank statement (must be no more than 3 months old), Barge Mooring Certificate, Driving Licence Photocard.

 - one proof of age / identity i.e. Passport, driving licence photocard, birth certificate (If a married woman marriage certificate also required).

 If you have moved home since your pass was issued you will need to update your details so we have the correct address to send your renewal letter and pass to.

 Address changes can only be made in person at one of the offices listed on the Concessionary travel homepage with a Council Tax, utility bill etc as evidence of the change.

 Replacement bus passes - lost, stolen and damaged